Respiratory syncytial virus (RSV)

 When to see a doctor

-Seek immediate medical attention if your child — or anyone at risk of severe disease — experiences difficulty breathing, runs a high fever or turns blue, particularly on the lips and in the nail beds.
+Seek immediate medical attention if your child — or anyone at risk of severe RSV infection — has difficulty breathing, a high fever, or a blue color to the skin, particularly on the lips and in the nail beds.

-Respiratory syncytial virus enters your body through your eyes, nose or mouth.
-It spreads easily when infectious respiratory secretions — such as those from coughing or sneezing — are inhaled or passed to others through direct contact, such as shaking hands.
+Respiratory syncytial virus enters the body through the eyes, nose or mouth.
+It spreads easily through the air on infected respiratory droplets.
+You or your child can become infected if someone with RSV coughs or sneezes near you.
+The virus also passes to others through direct contact, such as shaking hands.

-The virus can also live for hours on objects such as countertops and toys.
-Touch your mouth, nose or eyes after touching a contaminated object, and you're likely to acquire the virus.
+The virus can live for hours on hard objects such as countertops, crib rails and toys.
+Touch your mouth, nose or eyes after touching a contaminated object and you're likely to pick up the virus.

-People at increased risk of severe — sometimes life-threatening — infections include:
+People at increased risk of severe or sometimes life-threatening RSV infections include:

 Complications of respiratory syncytial virus include: